Does Red Light Therapy Help With Hyperpigmentation?

 Red light therapy works by penetrating the skin at a cellular level, boosting mitochondria activity to encourage cell repair and regeneration.

+This process accelerates the turnover of damaged skin cells and fades hyperpigmentation.
 Unlike traditional treatments like chemical peels, which exfoliate, or laser therapy, which breaks down melanin with heat, red light therapy promotes healing without inflammation.

 Treatment Process